akashsuper2000/ACM-ICPC-Preparation/README.md

   2. Get the logic and try to code it without looking other code
   3. When you are stuck(you really should try first) or when you are done, look at the source code, and compare it with yours so that you can see what would be the best approach for that algorithm.
 You may not like others, or you may find some of them useful.
   4. After you feel comforatable with the code, try to solve the questions.
-  5. When you are done with solving or are stuck(again ...) check other solutions and try to understand your mistake or to see if a better aproach exists.
+  5. When you are done with solving check other solutions and try to understand your mistake or to see if a better aproach exists.

 ## Resources